 - Telephone registration via: 250-277-1944

-This training provider is located near the city centre of Kelowna along Harvey Avenue.
-The training location includes free parking, access to public transit and plenty of local restaurants nearby.
+This training provider is located near the city center of Kelowna along Harvey Avenue.
+The training location includes free parking, access to public transit, and plenty of local restaurants nearby.
 View the map below for more information about this location.

 View Larger Map